Nine Perfect Strangers: Hulu's show about self-improvement could use improving

 And its source material isn't the only DNA the show shares with other twisty, prestige-adjacent, thriller-adjacent, limited-run series.
 Its list of executive producers, like Big Little Lies, includes David E. Kelley and Nicole Kidman, both of whom also adapted last winter's soapy HBO miniseries The Undoing.

-Aesthetically, Nine Perfect Strangers, which premieres on Hulu Aug.
-18, takes a page from the Kelley cinematic universe as well.
+Aesthetically, Nine Perfect Strangers, streaming on Hulu now, takes a page from the Kelley cinematic universe as well.
 The show's opening credits are overlaid on a psychedelic nature montage set to a woozy, minor-key pop cover that sounds like it could have been sung by Kidman herself.
 The setting is a tony health and wellness resort populated by rich, beautiful people with one to two traumatic backstories each.

 And these rich, beautiful characters are played by a hodgepodge of actors you've seen before in similar fare, from BLL/The Undoing alum Kidman to Little Fires Everywhere alum Tiffany Boone and Gilmore Girls alum Melissa McCarthy.
 The only ingredient missing from the winning drama miniseries recipe is Reese Witherspoon, whose production company has carved a niche for book-to-television adaptations (Big Little Lies, Little Fires Everywhere, the forthcoming Daisy Jones & The Six).